 For all commodity products, the Company records revenue in the month production is delivered to the purchaser.
-Settlement statements for natural gas and NGL sales may not be received for 30 to 90 days after the date production volumes are delivered and for crude oil, generally within 30 days after delivery has occurred.
+Settlement statements for crude oil are generally received within 30 days following the date that production volumes are delivered, but for natural gas and NGL sales, statements may not be received for 30 to 60 days after delivery has occurred.
 However, payment is unconditional once the performance obligations have been satisfied.
-At this time, the volume and price can be reasonably estimated and amounts due from customers are accrued in Accounts receivable, net in the consolidated balance sheets.
-As of December 31, 2022 and 2021, such receivable balances were \$206.3 million and \$57.3 million, respectively.
+At such time, the volumes delivered and sales prices can be reasonably estimated and amounts due from customers are accrued in Accounts receivable, net in the consolidated balance sheets.
+As of December 31, 2023 and 2022, such receivable balances were \$346.0 million and \$206.3 million, respectively.

 The Company records any differences between its estimates and the actual amounts received for product sales in the month that payment is received from the purchaser.
 Historically, any identified differences between revenue estimates and actual revenue received have not been significant.
-For the years ended December 31, 2022 and 2021, revenue recognized in the reporting period related to performance obligations satisfied in prior reporting periods were not material.
+For the years ended December 31, 2023 and 2022, revenue recognized in the reporting period related to performance obligations satisfied in prior reporting periods were not material.